-You’re probably up to your eyeballs in sugar cookie dough and all things sweet right now, but you still have to have supper, right?!
-I’m going to help you with an old family recipe I remember having as a child, fixing for my girls when they were home, and I still enjoy today.
+Today I’m re-sharing an old family recipe I remember having as a child, fixing for my girls when they were home, and that my husband and I still enjoy today.

 I love a recipe that doesn’t call for special ingredients.
 I know I can open my pantry and find just what I need and pull supper together in a flash.
 I recently made a casserole that’s an old recipe that falls right into that category!
 It’s called, Pork Chop, Peas and Potato Casserole.
-I loved it as a child, and I love it today.
 The pork chops get so tender while cooking in the tomato soup mixture, and the soup makes a great sauce for the vegetables.
 I love these kinds of recipes where you pile everything in the dish, cover it, and you’re done!